tconfrey/BrainTool/overview.md

 The long term vision for BrainTool is to be the tool your brain needs to keep track of all of your information.
 It will expand to offer a beautiful and satisfying in-place note taking and curation environment, full content search, productivity tools, and content sharing with the exchange of curated informational [Topic Maps]({% post_url 2021-05-15-Organizing-your-life-with-a-Topic-Manager%})

 # Overview
 The BrainTool browser extension is a knowledge/notes/links/browser manager.
-While browsing you assign a Topic to web pages you want to save and optionally add a note.
+While browsing use the Bookmarker assign a Topic to web pages you want to save and optionally add a note.
 Topics, links and associated notes are stored in your personal braintool file.

 Topics provide a way of organizing your information.
 Think of BrainTool as the index into your personal information space.
-Each topic is represented by a node in the tree shown on the BrainTool side-panel, and within Chrome by a dedicated window or tab group with tabs for saved links.
+Each topic is represented by a node in the tree shown on the BrainTool Topic Manager, and within Chrome by a dedicated window or tab group with tabs for saved links.

-The side-panel is your central controller.
+The Topic Manager is your central controller.
 With drag and drop and powerful keyboard commands it allows you to organize and annotate your topic tree, and to operate your browser - opening, closing and navigating between tabs and windows with ease.

 <br/>
 <img src="/site/bt-screenshot1.png" style="border:solid; border-width:thin;">